 As we mentioned above, starlight cameras slow down the shutter speed to collect enough light for quality night vision.
 This means it will take less number of pictures every second, which will result in blurry images when objects move very fast.

 Don't worry though.
 Not all starlight cameras have the same issue.
 If you choose a reputable brand with top-quality products, you can avoid this problem easily.

 When choosing a security camera to protect your home, color night vision is the way to go.

-Although starlight security cameras have made great progress in offering high-quality night vision, many top-rated brands prefer adopting spotlights to provide full-color night vision.
-This allows you to see what is happening in your home clearly, even in the dark.
+Although starlight security cameras have made great progress in offering high-quality night vision, many top-rated brands haven't launched such products.
+Most brands prefer adopting spotlights to provide full-color night vision.

 Coming with a quality 1/3" CMOS sensor, 6 IR LEDs, and 2 spotlights, this security camera can provide clear images and videos in full color day and night.
 Darkness will no longer be a trouble because the camera's bright spotlights can illuminate things in sight.

 2K 4MP Super HD, Battery/Solar Powered, Person/Vehicle Detection, 5/2.4 GHz Dual-Band WiFi, Color Night Vision, Two-Way Audio.

 With the integrated 230 lumens spotlight you can see images in colour at night, and there is 16x digital zoom to get close-ups of the critters that prowl around at night.